The Floating Gardens of Xochimilco, Mexico

 The chinampas are not mere historical artifacts but living examples of sustainable agriculture.
 Farmers continue to scrape muck and organic debris from the canals, and use it as fertilizer for the agricultural gardens.
 They harvest chilicastle, the plentiful, shiny blue-green algae that grows on the water's surface to help maintain the soil's fertility.

 The Benefits of Responsible Tourism for the Local Economy

 Your visit can assist local environmental conservation efforts.
 If you are taking a trip from the Navitas or Catalongo landings, ask your boatman to take you to the Apatlaco Canal, where one family has set up a breeding area for the axolotl, an endangered salamander.
 Contributions to support this work are encouraged.
 Viewing the animal is free.
-The use of toilets costs 3 pesos.

 Xochimilco is in the southern part of Mexico City about 23 kilometers from the historic center.
-Take Mexico's City Metro (the Blue Line #2) to the Tasqueña station and then the light train (tren ligero) to the end of the line and the Xochimilco stop.
+Take Mexico's City Metro to the Tasqueña station and then the light train (tren ligero) to the end of the line and the Xochimilco stop.
 From the center of Mexico City the trip takes 60 to 90 minutes.
 From the Xochimilco train stop you have a few options.
 There are several boat landings (embarcaderos) within walking distance, or take a taxi to the Navitas landing.

 Floating food services are located in the more touristed areas of the canals.
 The Navitatas market has several modest restaurants as well as an aisle of insistent meat sellers who offer samples of carnitas.